2022 FIVB Women's Volleyball World Championship

-The 2022 FIVB Volleyball Women's World Championship was the 19th staging of the FIVB Volleyball Women's World Championship, contested by the senior women's national teams of the members of the Fédération Internationale de Volleyball (FIVB).
+The 2022 FIVB Women's Volleyball World Championship was the 19th staging of the FIVB Women's Volleyball World Championship, contested by the senior women's national teams of the members of the Fédération Internationale de Volleyball (FIVB).
 The Netherlands and Poland were dual hosts for this event.

 Serbia won their second title for the consecutive edition, beating Brazil in straight sets.
-Italy took the Bronze medal defeating USA.
+Italy took the bronze medal defeating USA.
 Tijana Bošković was again the recipient of the MVP award of the tournament.

 Host selection

 On 19 January 2019, FIVB announced that Netherlands and Poland were selected as dual hosts for this event.
 It is the first time that the women's World Championship has been hosted by two countries.

 Qualification

 The host countries Netherlands and Poland automatically qualified for the competition as well as the current world champions Serbia.
 The top two teams from each of the 2021 Continental Championships secured qualification.
 The final 11 places belonged to top 11 teams as per FIVB World Ranking who had not yet qualified.

 On 1 March 2022, FIVB declared Russia and Belarus ineligible to compete in international and continental competitions due to the 2022 Russian invasion of Ukraine.
 As a result, Russia were out of the championship.
 After Russia was removed from the competition, Croatia was invited to compete as the next highest ranked team in the World Ranking.